 - Limit the usage of PowerShell to only users and accounts that need it, enable code signing of PowerShell scripts, and enable logging of all PowerShell commands.

 We can help you monitor and mitigate the risk associated with hackers hijacking your online credentials.
 While it is impossible to recover data 100% once it has been stolen and sold by cybercriminals.
-It is possible to help you and your business recover, as well as help prevent you from becoming a recurring target.
+It is possible to help you and your business recover, as well as help, prevent you from becoming a recurring target.
 Here at Hodgson Consulting & Solutions, we specialize in securing data and information loss prevention for companies with multiple locations and/or a remote workforce.
 Contact us to receive a FREE Cyber Security Risk Assessment and learn more about our Managed Security Service Plans.
+Contact our office today at 847-906-5005.